Boosting Object Representation Learning via Motion and Object Continuity: Experimental Evaluations

+These results overall highlight the improvements of MOC, particularly the benefits of integrating both supervisory mechanisms into one training scheme, as well as $\mathcal{L}^\text{OC}$'s benefit for improving on Type II errors.
+Conclusively, we can affirm \textbf{Q2}: MOC does improve latent encodings.

-AMI is one way of measuring the quality of latent encodings.
-Ultimately, we are interested in integrating such unsupervised object discovery models in more complex downstream tasks.
-Thus, another appropriate metric for measuring the quality of object representations for such tasks is via object classification as a simple proxy task.
-Specifically, we focus on few-shot classification.
-For each game, we optimize linear ridge regression models on $1$, $4$, $16$ and $64$ object encodings of each object class and measure the classification accuracy on a separate test held-out set.
-Useful encodings for complex downstream tasks correspond to encodings that are similar for objects of the same class.
-Such representations are thus easier to differentiate by a simple classification method.
+\textbf{MOC improves object encodings for downstream reasoning tasks (Q3).} AMI is one way of measuring the quality of latent encodings.
+Ultimately, we are interested in integrating unsupervised object discovery models into more complex downstream tasks, \eg integrating these into RL.
+In the following, we focus on evaluating object encodings for two specific downstream reasoning tasks, namely few-shot object classification and Atari game playing.
+The resulting performances in these downstream tasks thus act as important additional evaluations on the quality of learned object encodings and act as the main motivation behind our MOC scheme.

+Let us begin with few-shot object classification.
+For each game, we optimize linear ridge regression models on $1$, $4$, $16$ and $64$ object encodings of each object class and measure the classification accuracy on a separate held-out test set.
+We thus assume useful encodings to correspond to encodings that are similar for objects of the same class.
+As such, these representations should be easier to be differentiated by a simple (linear) classification method.

 The results can be seen in Fig.~\ref{fig:evo_fsa}.
-Specifically, we see a large boost in classification performance via the full MOC training scheme, visible in SPOC's performances.
-Note the strong contrast in test accuracy even when the classifier has only seen 1 object encoding per class where SPOC reaches $65\%$ average accuracy, $3.5 \times$ higher than SPACE and $1.3 \times$ higher than SPOC w/o OC.
-Detailed results on each game are provided in App.~(\cf Fig.~\ref{fig:few_shot_acc_4_16}) and additional qualitative results can be found in App.~\ref{sec:qualitative} and \ref{figs:PCA_enc}.
+Specifically, we see a large boost in classification performance via the full MOC training scheme, visible both in SPACE+MOC and SLAT+MOC performances.
+Note the strong contrast, particularly for SPACE in test accuracy in the very small data regime, \eg when the classifier has only seen 1 object encoding per class.
+Here, SPACE+MOC reaches $65\%$ average accuracy, $3.5 \times$ higher than SPACE and $1.3 \times$ higher than SPACE+MOC w/o OC (\cf App.~D.3 ).
+Detailed results on each game are provided in App.~(\cf Fig.~12 and additional qualitative results can be found in App.~D.6 and D.7 .

-These results overall highlight the improvements of MOC, but particularly the benefits of integrating both supervisory mechanisms into one training scheme.
-Conclusively, we can affirm \textbf{Q2}: MOC does improve latent encodings.